ypyl/ypyl.github.io/Blog/2023-02-01-investing.md

             - bigger than 1 value is good (can cover debts)
         - quick ratio
             - higher is better
+            - A good ratio to see if a company can pay its current bills or debts that are coming
             - more conservative that current
             - looks at assets that are more liquid
             - best to compare against peers